Kentaro-Furukawa/Active-Record-Dashboard/README.md

 ```
 Now `dist` folder is created in the root directory.

-Find the application somewhere in the `dist` folder.
+Find an application somewhere in the `dist` folder.

 ---
 ## User Guide